clvrai/MAML-tf/README.md

 As part of the implementation series of [Joseph Lim's group at USC](http://csail.mit.edu/~lim), our motivation is to accelerate (or sometimes delay) research in the AI community by promoting open-source projects.
 To this end, we implement state-of-the-art research papers, and publicly share them with concise reports.
 Please visit [our group github site](https://github.com/gitlimlab) for other projects.

-This project is implemented by [Andrew Liao](https://github.com/andrewliao11) and the codes have been reviewed by [Youngwoon Lee](https://github.com/youngwoon) before being published.
+This project is implemented by [Yuan-Hong Liao](https://github.com/andrewliao11) and the codes have been reviewed by [Youngwoon Lee](https://github.com/youngwoon) before being published.

 ## Description